shellytalis/policy-model-tutorial/textAssets.md

 * 12 - home - describes the content of the button

-* 13 - welcome_PM - describes the content of the title
+* 13 - welcome_PM^ - describes the content of the title

 * 14 - results - describes the content on the conclusion page